Hunting, fishing program showcases disabled hunters, anglers

 Scott's story and others will be highlighted in "Reel Sportsman" starting July 7.
 The program is hosted by Surplus, Jim Gaffaney and Stephen Johnson and focuses on the "stories of sportsmen who have overcome a tragedy or accident," according to a news release.

-Scott's story will be featured on the premiere episode.
-The premiere will also feature Jade Harlow, a young teenage boy from North Idaho who survived an accidental shotgun blast to the face last June.
+Scott's story was featured on the premiere episode.
+The premiere also featured Jade Harlow, a young teenage boy from North Idaho who survived an accidental shotgun blast to the face last June.

 Information from: The Spokesman-Review, http://www.spokesman.com